 Quite simply, iced coffee is exactly what it sounds like: regularly brewed coffee served over ice.
-This method is quick—all you have to do is brew as normal (avoid these mistakes), cool it down and pour over ice.
+This method is quick—all you have to do is brew as normal, cool it down and pour over ice.
 However, this method dilutes the coffee.
-To prevent the ice from watering your cold cuppa down, make your coffee extra strong by doubling the amount of ground coffee you put in your coffee maker.
+To prevent the ice from watering your cold cuppa down, make your iced coffee extra strong by doubling the amount of ground coffee you put in your coffee maker.
 Another way to double up on the flavor is to make coffee ice cubes.
 Pour cooled coffee into an ice cube tray, freeze and use for your next cup of iced coffee.

 Once it’s done steeping, the grounds are filtered out, leaving you with a coffee-concentrate that can be mixed with milk or water and served over ice.
 Because cold brew uses time instead of heat to extract the coffee’s oils, sugars and caffeine, the end result is generally less acidic and bitter than iced coffee.